wix-incubator/wix-code-docs/wix-stores-v2/wix-stores-v2/Products/guides/products-intro.md

 > **Note:**
 > This module is [universal](/api-overview/api-versions#universal-modules).
 Functions in this module can run on both the backend and frontend, unless specified otherwise.

-The eCommerce Products API allows you to manage products to sell.
+The Stores Products API allows you to manage products to sell.

 With the Products API, you can:
 - [create](#createproduct) and [update](#updateproduct) products